narimanamiri/AlwaysOnVPN/README.md

 Always On VPN Bat file

-1- Create a vpn connection in windows and name it
+1- Create a vpn connection in windows and name it.

-2- replace the name with $CON_NAME and connection's username with $USER_NAME and connection password with $PASS
+2- replace the name with $CON_NAME and connection's username with $USER_NAME and connection password with $PASS.

-3- replace $IP with an ip address witch is pingable through VPN
+3- replace $IP with an ip address witch is pingable through VPN.

-run the bat file on startup and enjoy!
+4-run the bat file on startup and enjoy!